My first Artificial Intelligence project.

 The second step was setting up the software.
 Upgrading the raspberry pi from python 2 to python 3.
 Installing the Google Coral example project and the like.

 The fourth step was getting birds in front of the camera.
-I setup a feeder, but it takes time for bird to start using it.
+I set up a feeder, but it takes time for birds to start using it.
 I tried moving the camera to place in my yard that had frequent bird visits, but it yielded nothing.
 I learned that for a bird to be recognized it had to be really close to the camera.

-The fifth step, was updating the code to ony save the best photos.
-I found around 80% accuracy on the sparrow where good photos.
-Even as high as 70% would still give me false positives.
-This will improve as I get better and tuning the model.
+The fifth step was updating the code to only save the best photos.
+I settled on treating roughly 80% confidence for “sparrow” as marking a keeper photo.
+Even scores as high as 70% would still give me false positives.
+This will improve as I get better at tuning the model.
 My guess is that any bird will get categorized as a sparrow initially.
-But with each new species I can create a new category with its on training data and slowly expand to all specifies that use the feeder.
+But with each new species I can create a new category with its own training data and slowly expand to all species that use the feeder.

-This is just the begining, but I am excited.
-It will provide insights in to the local bird ecosystem.
-When birds feed, what species are around, and what seasons certain species are more prevalant.
+This is just the beginning, but I am excited.
+It will provide insights into the local bird ecosystem.
+When birds feed, what species are around, and what seasons certain species are more prevalent.

 A final touch on my first iteration was to add a Twitter account.
 When I get a photo that registers with above 90% accuracy the code will autonomously post a photo to the Project Leroy twitter account.